scp756-221/course-site/docs/a2/page.md

     2. Add `file.txt` and commit this into your local repo **using GitHub Desktop**.
 Write a long multi-line commit comment for this.
     3. Push this up to GitHub using GitHub Desktop.

-When you've completed the scenarios above, repeat the process of fixing the service:

-1. Committing the change you made to `app-a2.py` in Part&nbsp;1 **with one change**: write a long multi-line commit comment via GitHub Desktop.

-2. Push this change to your GitHub repo.

 ## Submission